 Important: Do not touch the needle shield which is located at the tip of the pre-filled pen below the window area (see Figure A), to avoid accidental needle stick injury.

- Throw away the green cap in a sharps container.
+Throw away the green cap in a sharps container.

- After you remove the green cap, the pre-filled pen is ready for use.
+After you remove the green cap, the pre-filled pen is ready for use.
 If the pre-filled pen is not used within 3 minutes of the cap removal, the pre-filled pen should be disposed of in the sharps container and a new pre-filled pen should be used.

- Never reattach the green cap after removal.
+Never reattach the green cap after removal.

- Hold the pre-filled pen comfortably in 1 hand by the upper part, so that you can see the Window area of the pre-filled pen (See Figure F).
+Hold the pre-filled pen comfortably in 1 hand by the upper part, so that you can see the Window area of the pre-filled pen (See Figure F).